 Locations of Interest:

 We are located in the Town of Masaka.
 Our parents, Bryan & Cheri Stensaas established churches in the towns of Mbarara & Soroti.
-My youngest brother, Andrew Stensaas & his family established a church in the town of Mbale, while my other brother, Matt & his family are located in Kasese Town (about one hour drive south of Fort Portal next to Lake George) and have established a church there.
+They are currently serving the Lord in the USA.
+My youngest brother, Andrew Stensaas & his family established a church in the town of Mbale, (He is currently pastoring in Eaton, OH) while my other brother, Matt & his family are located in Kasese Town (about one hour drive south of Fort Portal next to Lake George) and have established a church there.

-My sister, Alisha, is also serving in Kasese with my brother
+My sister, Alisha, is also serving with us in Masaka.

 **You will notice that every time we go to the capitol to shop for supplies, we pass over the Equator.
-It takes approximately two and one half hours to travel from Masaka to Kampala.
+It takes approximately three hours to travel from Masaka to Kampala.

 Fast Facts Concerning Uganda

 The Republic of Uganda is a landlocked country in East Africa.
 It is bordered on the east by Kenya, on the north by Sudan, on the west by the Democratic Republic of the Congo, on the southwest by Rwanda, and on the south by Tanzania.
 The southern part of the country includes a substantial portion of Lake Victoria, which is also bordered by Kenya and Tanzania.